28547939/vpncore/README.md

 another host is automatically activated, the BGP route is automatically advertised on the new host instead of the old.

+Regarding routes, what we do specifically is set FRR to redistribute local static routes (but not directly connected ones), and set a static route for the anycast address with next hop equal to the IPsec container's default gateway (which should be the host's virtual bridge).
+In this configuration, the anycast addresses are on a distinct subnet from the host's `/24`, so the host has two virtual bridges, and conceptually, the main virtual bridge routes to the anycast bridge once the packet exits the IPsec container.

 This failover will inevitably mean that existing state, such as TCP connections, will need to be re-established, but this is unavoidable without the VPN service provider migrating the VPN session state over to the newly activated